ValueMelody/melody-auth/docs/feature-overview.md

 # Feature Overview

-A comprehensive reference of all Melody Auth features, with support indicators for each access method.
+A consolidated reference of supported Melody Auth capabilities and notable configuration options, with support indicators for each access method.

 **Legend:** ✓ = Supported